mchizmar/learnathon/README.md

-# Mining a Blockchain Challenge, Part 1
+# Mining a Blockchain Challenge - The Learnathon Consortium, Part 1

-In this challenge you are going to set up an Ethereum miner hosted on an Amazon EC2 linux server.
+In this challenge you are going to set up an Ethereum miner hosted on an Amazon EC2 Linux server.
 You will also be able to interact with Smart Contracts deployed on the network to get a basic undersatnding for how they work.

 ## Getting Started

 ### Ethereum
 "[Etherum](https://www.ethereum.org/) is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third-party interference.

 These apps run on a custom built blockchain, an enormously powerful shared global infrastructure that can